medford-group/bdqm-vip/project_descriptions/machine_learning-water.md

-# Machine Learning - Neural network force-field training for ???
+# Machine Learning - Neural network force-field training for water molecules

 In this project you will work with a dataset of water molecules in a constant temperature molecular dynamics simulation.
 You will be provided with a dataset of 842 images that can be used for training the model, and an additional 200 images for validating the performance.